 Each year for the last seven years American and German law students have met for an intensive, week-long course in comparative constitutional law and highly privileged visits to the Federal Constitutional Court (Bundesverfassungsgericht) and the European Court of Human Rights.
 The selective program explores the theory and methods of comparative law and pursues a deep examination of a discrete issue in American and German constitutional law.
 The seminar’s format makes it a singular experience as it provides the two groups of students with a rare opportunity to engage intensively and intimately with peers from a foreign legal system.
 The Transatlantic Seminar provides a unique blend of comparative law coverage, intercultural learning, and experiences at important legal institutions.

-The program is led by Prof. Russell Miller (Washington & Lee University, Virginia), the author of the leading English-language treatise on German Constitutional Law and the Editor-in-Chief of the German Law Journal.
+The program is led by Prof. Russell Miller (Washington & Lee University, Virginia), the author of the leading English-language treatise on German Constitutional Law and founding Editor of the German Law Journal.